-Patrick H. Kessi, President & Founder
+Patrick H. Kessi, Chief Executive Officer

-Founder of PHK Development and a real estate entrepreneur, Patrick H. Kessi strives to cultivate the urban character of Portland and its surrounding communities through well-designed, economically and environmentally conscious spaces.
+Founder of PHK and a real estate entrepreneur, Patrick H. Kessi strives to cultivate the urban character of Portland and its surrounding communities through well-designed, economically and environmentally conscious spaces.

 He was born and educated in Oregon and has deep roots in this state.
 He grew up in Scappoose, Oregon working on his family’s dairy farm.
 Later, he worked in his family’s small construction business where he learned firsthand about quality products.
 Patrick discovered his passion for buildings and design, when in 1998 he purchased, remodeled and then leased out his first investment property, all while earning a B.A. in Finance and serving as Student Body President at the University of Portland.